bhoptee/trueman-chiro/src/pages/appointments.md

         details: |-
           **25 Minutes**

-          One to One Assessment at the Invictus Gym
+          One to One Session at the Invictus Gym

           *Requires you to have attended an Initial Consultation*